ShayneWright/AI-Prompts/blog-generator-heroimage-test.md

 Create a practical, useful blog post for small to mid-sized businesses.

+The blog should help a business owner understand the problem, why it matters, and what they can do about it.
+The content should be educational first and promotional second.

+Write in a simple, professional, business-friendly tone.

+The blog body should be long enough to feel complete and useful.
+Do not create a short summary article.
+Aim for a full article with multiple developed sections.The blog should be at minimum 1000 words

 Use:
-- Clear introduction paragraph
+- A clear introduction paragraph that explains the topic and why it matters
-- Several helpful section headings
+- 5 to 7 helpful section headings
 - Practical explanation under each heading
-- Simple closing paragraph
+- Short paragraphs that are easy to read
+- Plain English, not technical jargon
+- One simple bullet list where useful
-- Natural mention of the service being promoted
+- A natural mention of the service being promoted
-- Natural call to action near the end
+- A natural call to action near the end
+- A simple closing paragraph

+The article should cover:
+- The business problem
+- Why the issue matters to small or mid-sized businesses
+- Common risks or frustrations
+- What a better approach looks like
+- How the promoted service helps
+- Practical signs that the reader may need help
+- Recommended next step

+Avoid:
-- No sales-heavy language
+- Sales-heavy language
-- No fake statistics
+- Fake statistics
-- No unverifiable claims
+- Unverifiable claims
-- No exaggerated cybersecurity fear language
+- Exaggerated cybersecurity fear language
+- Overly technical explanations
+- Generic filler
+- Buzzwords such as “cutting-edge,” “best-in-class,” or “comprehensive solutions”
+- Making guarantees about results, security, savings, or performance

+The blog should feel like helpful advice from an experienced IT partner, not a sales pitch.

 ## SEO Guidance